arrahman17/Learning-Analytics-Project-/README.md

 **Special Thanks**

 **We are very thankful to Prof. Dr. Mohamed Amine Chatti and Dr. Arham Muslim**
-- For Providing us such a plateform to learn the theoritical concept as well as the Practical skills
+- For Providing us such a platform to learn the theoritical concept as well as the Practical skills
 - You will improve communication, presentation ,theoritical and practical skills
 - You have the oppurtunity to Brainstorm ideas during workshops and will have the chance to work with globally minded students
 - This project was the part of Learning Analytics course